DotBion/fluffy-fishstick/README.md

 ## 🧠 Value Proposition

-Traditional trading systems underutilize unstructured sentiment data.
-This project enhances stock prediction accuracy by integrating sentiment analysis with financial time-series data, helping analysts and decision-makers make better-informed predictions.

-- **Current Status Quo**: Manual lookup or rule-based signal processing
-- **Our Improvement**: ML-enhanced predictions using structured + unstructured data
+Our project targets quantitative hedge funds and alternative data research teams at firms like Two Sigma, Citadel Securities, or Bloomberg.
+These institutions constantly seek scalable ways to integrate alternative signals like public sentiment into trading models.
+FinPulse provides a production-ready, automated pipeline that processes daily financial news and market data to predict next-day stock price movement.

+Unlike fragmented research workflows or experimental scripts, FinPulse enables end-to-end automation of the ML lifecycle: data ingestion, feature engineering, model training, serving, monitoring, and retraining.
+It significantly reduces the latency between research insight and model deployment—empowering firms to capitalize on market sentiment quickly and reliably.

+- **Current Status Quo**: Today, data scientists in hedge funds and financial analytics firms work in fragmented environments:
+Sentiment analysis and price modeling are often done independently.
+Transitioning from research to deployment is manual and time-consuming.
+Retraining schedules are ad hoc, leading to model staleness.
+Monitoring and observability are limited—data drifts or system failures may go unnoticed.

+- **Our Improvement**: FinPulse bridges the gap between alpha discovery and operationalization, helping funds move faster from signal to trade while maintaining transparency and robustness.
-- **Business Metric**: Accuracy of predictions, latency for inference, real-time adaptability
+- **Business Metric**: Accuracy of predictions, latency for inference, model Freshness

 ---